Common Issues

 QA tests failing

-- Review the failure category — Each failure is classified as one of: locator, assertion, timeout, flow change, or environment.
+Section titled “QA tests failing”If QA test cases are failing, start with the failure category — each failed test is classified as one of locator, assertion, timeout, flow change, or environment:

 - Assertion failures — The expected result doesn’t match the actual result.
 Review whether the expected behavior has intentionally changed.